mosip/id-authentication/docs/design/registration/registration-windows-scanner-integration.md

 There are three different set of services / libraries has been analyzed.
 1. Twain -
 2. WIA
-3. SANE – It works only in Linux version.
+3. SANE â€“ It works only in Linux version.
 Not in Windows.

 **Twain:**
 	- http://thorntonzone.com/manuals/Compression/Fax,%20IBM%20MMR/MMSC/mmsc/uk/co/mmscomputing/application/imageviewer/index.html
 	- Downloaded the jar from this location and configured required Twain based Device manager and Data Source to capture the image.
-	- Unable to integrate with scanner and didn’t get any output.
-Seems like Windows 10 doesn’t support Twain 64 bit libraries.
+	- Unable to integrate with scanner and couldn't capture any output from scanner.
+It looks like Windows 10 doesnâ€™t support Twain 64 bit libraries.

-**WIA – Windows Image Acquisition:**
+**WIA â€“ Windows Image Acquisition:**
-	We couldn’t find any open source libraries to use this service to capture the image.
+	We couldnâ€™t find any open source libraries to use this service to capture the image.
-  But found the com4j open source library to communicate with dll files through the respective wrapper classes.
+  But found the **com4j open source library** to communicate with dll files through the respective wrapper classes.
 	https://com4j.kohsuke.org/runtime-semantics.html

 	As windows by default providing this [WIA] service to communicate with the scanner, we have chosen the respective wiaaut.dll libraries to create the Java libraries.